kumahq/kuma/UPGRADE.md

    kubectl delete -n kuma-system service/kuma-global-zone-sync
    ```

     Hint: It's worth to remember that often at this point the IP address/hostname which is used as a KDS address when installing Kuma Zone Control Planes will change.
-It's easy to forget about it and use the old address/hostname which can be tricky to debug.
+Make sure that you update the address when upgrading the Remote CPs to the newest version.

 ### Upgrading with `helm` on Kubernetes